Weighted Projective Lines and Rational Surface Singularities: Abstract

 \subsection{Geigle--Lenzing Weighted Projective Lines via Rational Surface Singularities}

+For an abelian group $G$ and a $G$-graded noetherian $\KK$-algebra, we write $\mod^G\!
+A$ for the category of finitely generated $G$-graded $A$-modules, $\mod^G_0\!
+A$ for the subcategory of finite dimensional modules, and $\qgr^G\!
+A\colonequals \mod^G\!
+A\,/\!\mod^G_0\!
+A$ for the Serre quotient.
 Motivated by the above, and also the fact that when studying curves it should not matter how we embed them into surfaces (and thus be independent of any self-intersection numbers that appear), we then investigate when $\qgr^\bZ\!
 S^{\ox}\simeq \coh\bX$.

 In very special cases, $\coh\mathbb{X}_{\bp,\bl}$ is already known to be equivalent to $\qgr^\bZ\!
 R$ for some connected graded commutative ring $R$ \cite[8.4]{GL91}.
 The nicest situation is when the star-shaped dual graph is of Dynkin type, and further $R$ is the ADE quotient singularity associated to the Dynkin diagram via the McKay correspondence (with a slightly non-standard grading).
 However, all the previous attempts to link the weighted projective line to rational singularities have taken all self-intersection numbers to be $-2$, which is well-known to restrict the possible configurations to ADE Dynkin type.